 X-rays are a focused beam of x-ray particles passed through bone which produce an image on special film, showing the structure through which it passed.
 This provides the familiar black and white images doctors and dentists use to diagnose problems and disease.
 Without an x-ray of the whole tooth and supporting bone and gum tissues, there would be no way to detect infection or pathology that requires attention.

-With this advanced technology we can zoom in on small diseased areas, cracks, chips and worn metal fillings with extreme precision.
+We use small cameras about the size of a pen, called intraoral cameras, to help clearly see the condition of your teeth and gums.
+With this advanced technology we can zoom in on small diseased areas, cracks, chips and worn fillings with precision.
 The full-color images taken with the intraoral camera are sent to a computer screen so we can clearly see and diagnose dental problems much earlier than with traditional dental technology.
-Because images are displayed on our screens, patients will also be able to see areas being worked on and are able to gain a better understanding of dental procedures being performed.
+By displaying the images on a screen, we are able to show patients the areas being examined so they gain a better understanding of the dental procedures as they are performed.

 WaterLase uses a unique, powerful interaction of our patented YSGG laser wavelength and proprietary water/air spray that cuts, etches and shapes targeted tissues without contact, heat, vibration or pressure.
 So many procedures can be done painlessly with no anesthetic.
 WaterLase is also highly effective for gums, skin, and bone – more precisely and with less bleeding than a scalpel.
 The WaterLase can decrease time in the dental chair, since it’s likely that you’ll need an injection to fill your cavity – research shows that the majority of patients don’t.
 Anesthetic-free dentistry can allow your dentist to perform several procedures in a single appointment that used to require more than one visit.